zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

 ## **STEP 4** Install an X Server on your local computer

-From this point on in the lab, you need to use your personal computer to connect to your compute instance as you cannot run the graphical user interface of the Oracle Database 19c installer from Cloud Shell.
+Now you need to set up an X Server on your local computer so that you can run graphical applications on your compute instance.
+For Windows 10, you can install VcXsrv.
+For macOS, you can install XQuartz.

-On Windows, you can install the X Server called VcXsrv.
+### Windows 10 - Install VcXsrv

 1. In a browser on your Windows machine, access the following URL: